omarelleboudy/PersonalSafety-Rescue/README.md

 Backend Code: https://github.com/bfahm/PersonalSafety

+## To Install this project:

+This is a Flutter Application, so Flutter is required: https://flutter.dev/docs/get-started/install

-To run the application, clone the repository and get all dependencies in your IDE, then Install it on an Emulator or Real Device.
+Simply clone or download this repository, open it in your IDE and get all dependencies then install it on Emulator or Real Device.
+This has only been tested on Android 9 devices, may not work on other versions.

-Interaction between Main and This app: https://drive.google.com/file/d/1x1a8GYWLSUFtST8psxa5UJVIofUhr0hX/view?usp=sharing
+# Interaction between Main and This app: https://drive.google.com/file/d/1x1a8GYWLSUFtST8psxa5UJVIofUhr0hX/view?usp=sharing